-We are happy to announce the continuation with our Yoga classes.
+We are happy to announce the continuation with our free Yoga classes.
 If you are interested in joining any of these classes please contact us.
 Read more..

 We are a community led organisation that provides vital support and services to the residents of Rosemount and the surrounding area.
 The centre can create opportunities for social involvement, learning new things, making connections and make it a better place for everyone to live.
 We work with all the people of Rosemount and surrounding areas of Columbanus, Farrenboley, Mulvey & Goatstown Close and Dundrum creating opportunities for involvement, learning and connection in order to address the needs of the community and enhance the quality of life.

 The Centre runs a homework club for Primary School children from 1st to 6th class.

 With supervision, providing access to the internet for school projects 4 afternoons a week during school terms.

 By having most of the curriculum books, a child does not miss out on doing homework.

 Rosemount provides quiet and friendly spaces for individuals and small groups to attend the centre and study their secondary subjects.

 Over the years, this has proven to be of great assistance to those individuals who find it hard to find a quiet space to study at home.
 It normally runs after school for one hour on selected evenings from 4 -5.30 pm.

 Our Grinds Supports cover a broad spectrum of the Irish education system and are demand led.
 They include a number of different subjects including Maths, Biology, Irish, English, Business Studies, Accountancy and French at both Junior and Leaving certificate level.

 These grinds run from Monday to Thursday between 4.15 to 7pm.
 Additional provisions may be possible.